 To guide American students, passionate about England, around St Paul’s (my favourite building in London) or Westminster Abbey is a very humbling experience – we can take our heritage for granted.

-Most of my tours now are walking ones, around London, and Tunbridge Wells, where I am one of the BB guides on the pre-booked Pantiles Group walks.
+Most of my tours now are walking ones, around London, and Tunbridge Wells.

 To engage with visitors as we walk around, is to me, one of the great joys of the job.
 How else would I have found out about the Barnardo’s Boy who left Tunbridge Wells in the 1920s on the scheme to send children to Canada, and then ran away from the unkind farmers he was sent to in British Columbia, stowing on a train all the way east, then became the best dog team trainer in the Northern Territory.

 Or the great-granddaughter of the last driver of the ‘fly’, a small carriage which picked up passengers from the railway station at Tonbridge and brought them to the Coach and Horses Inn on the Pantiles, who had a faded sepia photo of him and the horse in front of the Inn, which exists now only as a passage on the Pantiles.